 First Step: Your Total Daily Dose of Insulin

 Your Total Daily Dose (TDD) of insulin is your most crucial rudder in diabetes management.
-A low TDD elevates your glucose, while a high TDD causes frequent lows.
-An optimal TDD is your best guide to a better average glucose, as well as to pump settings that work!
-Everything depends on an accurate TDD that is essential for success on an AID device.
-If you are having frequent lows or mostly highs, focus first on adjusting your TDD.
+A low TDD elevates glucose, while a high TDD causes frequent lows.
+An optimal TDD is your best guide to better average glucose and pump settings that work!
+Everything depends on an accurate TDD, which is essential for success on an AID device.
+If you have frequent lows or mostly highs, focus first on adjusting your TDD.

 Smart Insulin Pens

-On multiple daily injections (MDI), a smart insulin pen like the Companion Diabetes InPen or the Novo Nordisk EchoPen are extremely handy.
-These pens keep track of meal and correction doses on a smartphone app.
+On multiple daily injections (MDI), a smart insulin pen like the Companion Diabetes InPen or the Novo Nordisk EchoPen is extremely handy.
+These pens keep track of meals and correct doses using a smartphone app.
 Both have great bolus calculators that track and appropriately subtract IOB.
 A smart pen makes it a lot easier for you and your clinician to keep a record of the rapid insulin you take.
-By simply adding a 14-day average of your short-acting insulin to the units of long-acting insulin you take each day, you will have an accurate TDD from which to determine basal/bolus balance and more accurate insulin doses and bolus calculator settings.
+Adding a 14-day average of your short-acting insulin to the units of long-acting insulin you take daily will give you an accurate TDD to determine basal/bolus balance and more precise insulin doses and bolus calculator settings.

-Total Daily Dose is an average of the total of your daily units of basal insulin plus units of bolus insulin over at least 14 days of pump wear.
+Total Daily Dose is an average of your daily basal insulin units plus bolus insulin units over at least 14 days of pump wear.
 Your pump averages your TDD for you.
-If you use MDI, add up all the insulin, both long-acting and short-acting insulin doses, you take each day for 1 or 2 weeks and divide the total by 7 or 14.
+If you use MDI, add up all the long-acting and short-acting insulin doses you take daily for 1 or 2 weeks and divide the total by 7 or 14.

 Find your average TDD on injections with Workspace 9.1 from Pumping Insulin.